Next-Generation PA Drugs

 Acknowledging that Spironolactone and Eplerenone cause further aldosterone activity via non-MR mechanisms, Angion is leveraging its extensive experience with cytochrome P450 modulators to develop compounds with improved specificity for CYP11B2 relative to CYP11B1.

-In non-human primate models, one such compound markedly reduced aldosterone production following an ACTH challenge while having a minimal impact on cortisol production.
+In non-human primate models, one such compound markedly reduced aldosterone production with minimal impact on cortisol production following ACTH challenge.

 Non-Steroidal Mineralocorticoid Blockers